devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

 ---
 seo:
-  title: "Mastering JavaScript Functions: Ultimate Guide to Callbacks & More"
+  title: "JavaScript Functions: Ultimate Guide to Callbacks & More"
   description: "Master JavaScript functions: callbacks, arrow functions, closures, and more to create scalable, maintainable web applications."
 faqs:
   - What is the syntax for defining a function in JavaScript?